10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 CNN Header

 CNN supports the reader very well in this.
-If you find yourself on CNN's entertainment page, you will see in bold capitals in the masthead the word "ENTERTAINMENT".
+On CNN’s entertainment page, you will see the masthead in bold capitals, the word “ENTERTAINMENT”.

 InStyle Weddings